-- One and one-half times straight-time rate for all hours over 8 in a workday. - Two times straight-time rate for all hours over 12 in a workday. - One and one-half times straight-time rate for all hours over 40 in a workweek. - Two times straight-time rate for all hours over 8 on the 7th consecutive workday.
+- One and one-half times straight-time rate for all hours over 8 in a workday. - Two times straight-time rate for all hours over 12 in a workday. - One and one-half times straight-time rate for all hours over 40 in a work week (Saturday through Friday). - Two times straight-time rate for all hours over 8 on the 7th consecutive workday.

 As required by law, overtime pay is based on actual hours worked.
-For overtime pay calculation purposes, the workday begins at 12:00 AM and ends at 11:59 PM.
-The workweek begins at 12:00 AM each Saturday and ends 11:59 PM the following Friday.
 Time off on sick leave, vacation leave, or any leave of absence will not be considered hours worked for purposes of performing overtime calculations.

-Employees who work overtime without receiving prior authorization from their supervisor may be subject to disciplinary action up to and including possible discharge.
+Employees who work overtime without receiving prior authorization from their supervisor/manager may be subject to disciplinary action up to and including possible discharge.
 By signing an individual's Timecard or Reporting Form, the supervisor and/or the Project Director is indicating to payroll that all regular and overtime hours worked were approved.